Elephant Sanctuary Volunteer Sri Lanka (Kegalle)!

 Airport pick up & transfer to Pinnawala (80 km) - $70

 Transfer from Galle to Kegalle or vice versa (3 hours) - $125

 Mandatory comprehensive travel insurance $3.49 a day »

 Program Fees Cover:

-- Accommodation (volunteers house or host family)
+- Accommodation (volunteers house)

 - Food (local food 3 times a day)

 - In-country support